Speed of light

-Numerical value, notation, and units
+Notation

 The speed of light in vacuum is usually denoted by a lowercase c.
 The origin of the letter choice is unclear, with guesses including "c" for "constant" or the Latin celeritas (meaning 'swiftness, celerity').
 The "c" was used for "celerity" meaning a velocity in books by Leonhard Euler and others, but this velocity was not specifically for light; Isaac Asimov wrote a popular science article, "C for Celeritas", but did not explain the origin.
 In 1856, Wilhelm Eduard Weber and Rudolf Kohlrausch had used c for a different constant that was later shown to equal √2 times the speed of light in vacuum.
 Historically, the symbol V was used as an alternative symbol for the speed of light, introduced by James Clerk Maxwell in 1865.
 In 1903, Max Abraham used c with its modern meaning in a widely read textbook on electromagnetism.
 Einstein used V in his original German-language papers on special relativity in 1905, but in 1907 he switched to c, which by then had become the standard symbol for the speed of light.

 Sometimes c is used for the speed of waves in any material medium, and c_{0} for the speed of light in vacuum.
-This subscripted notation, which is endorsed in official SI literature, has the same form as related electromagnetic constants: namely, μ_{0} for the vacuum permeability or magnetic constant, ε_{0} for the vacuum permittivity or electric constant, and Z_{0} for the impedance of free space.
-This article uses c exclusively for the speed of light in vacuum.

-Use in unit systems
+In unit systems

-Since 1983, the constant c has been defined in the International System of Units (SI) as exactly 299792458 m/s; this relationship is used to define the metre as exactly the distance that light travels in vacuum in of a second.
+The constant c is defined in the International System of Units (SI) as exactly 299792458 m/s.
+This fixed value is used to define the metre as exactly the distance that light travels in vacuum in of a second.
 The second is, in turn, defined to be the length of time occupied by 9192631770 cycles of the radiation emitted by a caesium-133 atom in a transition between two specified energy states.
-By using the value of c, as well as an accurate measurement of the second, one can establish a standard for the metre.
+By using the fixed value of c and an accurate measurement of the second, the value for the standard metre is defined.

+Prior to 1983, the meter was defined separately from the second and the speed of light was measured experimentally.

-The particular value chosen for the speed of light provided a more accurate definition of the metre that still agreed as much as possible with the definition used before 1983.
+The particular value adopted for the fixed speed of light in the current unit system was chosen to agree with the best measurements available before 1983.
+The current definition of the second was adopted in 1967.

 As a dimensional physical constant, the numerical value of c is different for different unit systems.
-For example, in imperial units, the speed of light is approximately 186,282 miles per second, or roughly 1 foot per nanosecond.
+For example, in imperial units, the speed of light is approximately 186,282 miles per second.
+This value is less than 2% different from 1 billion feet per second or one foot per nanosecond.
+Naval officer and computer scientist Grace Murray Hopper distributed foot-long wires to colleagues in the late 1960s to visually illustrate the importance of designing smaller components to increase computing speed.

 In branches of physics in which c appears often, such as in relativity, it is common to use systems of natural units of measurement or the geometrized unit system where c = 1.
 Using these units, c does not appear explicitly because multiplication or division by 1 does not affect the result.
 Its unit of light-second per second is still relevant, even if omitted.